-The 21th Century is characterized by the development of information and communication technology.
-The world of education and learning process is one area that cannot be separated from the impact of information and communication technology.
-Chavalee et.al, (2015) [1] states that the Information and Communication Technology (ICT) is widely accepted as a strategic advantage in improving the quality of education and learning.
+The 21th Century is characterized by the development of information and communication 58 nology.
+The world of education and learning process is one area that cannot be separated from the impact of information and munication technology.
+Chavalee et.al, (2015) [1] states that the Information and Communication Technology (ICT) is widely accepted as a strategic advanta 28 n improving the quality of education and learning.
 The era of Information Technology, there is a need to improve the quality of education now with better measurement criteria (Abadi et al, 2018)[2] We use technology to define and shape our thinking.

 George Siemens (2014) [3] points out about connectivism, where is the standard for students in the 21st century is the technology changes our brain (rewiring our brain).
-In connectivism, learning is defined as activity of knowing up to the activity of creating actionable knowledge.Learning management system (LMS) with the concept of e-learning model which use internet facility and mobile devices is also known as Mobile Learning Management System (M-LMS).
-Learning Management System (LMS) is a self-contained webpage with embedded instructional tools that permit faculty to organize academic content and engage students in learning (Laster, 2005) [4].
+In the technology changes our brain (rewiring our brain).
+In the technology changes our brain (rewiring our brain).
+In the technology changes our brain (rewiring our brain).
+In the technology changes our brain (rewiring our brain).
+In the technology changes our brain (rewiring our brain).
+In the technology changes our brain (rewiring our brain) is defined as activity of knowing up to the activity of creating actionable knowledge.
+Learning management system (4MS) with the concept of e-learning model which use internet facility and mobile devices is also known as Mobile Learning Management System (LMS) is a self-contained webpage with embedded instructional tools that permit faculty to organize academic content and engage students in learning (Laster, 2005) [4].

-This system of learning is very popular today.
+This system of learning is ver 57 opular today.
 Currently, the lecturers are required to be able to utilize technology as much as possible to support the learning process.
 One of the way is by master the information technology or IT especially as a supporting medium of teaching materials to create effective learning.
 So that, it can give the opportunity for students to experience the real learning process.
 Besides, it also improves student learning outcomes.
 To date, student engagement towards Learning in Management of Informatics and ComputersHigh School Nurdin Hamzah is less due to the learning system used is more traditional or teacher centered learning, where is the lecturers and students meet at a place and at a certain time (directly face to face in the classroom).